sorki/ArduinoUSBLinker/README.md

 ArduinoUSBLinker
 ================

+** This is a modified version for KK2 board to be used as a programmer **

+We've had a broken KK2 board lying around that seemed like a good fit for re-use.

+Get a precompiled hex file from http://48.io/~rmarko/flying/ArduinoUSBLinker.hex

+Flash with <code>avrdude -p atmega324pa -c usbasp -U flash:w:ArduinoUSBLinker.hex:i</code>

  ** WARNING **
    Always use great care when working with powered ESC's that are connected to motors.
 Especially when reflashing firmware and reseting devices it is